jckkrr/RingsMapper/README.md

 When mapped, the opaque ring is the starting size.
 Red padding shows size of decrease; black padding shows size of increase.

-Graphing is don in Plotly (GO) and includes customised hover text.
+Graphing is done in Plotly (GO) and includes customised hover text.